chris-short/chrisshort.net/content/post/lineinfile-be-damned.md

 author = "Chris Short"
 categories = ["Ansible"]
 date = 2016-09-06T16:30:00Z
-description = ""
-draft = false
-image = "https://cdn.chrisshort.net/Ansible-Mark-Large-RGB-Black.png"
-slug = "lineinfile-be-damned"
-tags = ["ansible", "lineinfile", "module"] title = "lineinfile be damned"
+description = "Ansible lineinfile module is a cumbersome one to work.
+Here is a use case and examples of how to utilize Ansible lineinfile" draft = false image = "https://cdn.chrisshort.net/Ansible-Mark-Large-RGB-Black.png" slug = "ansible-lineinfile-be-damned" tags = ["ansible", "lineinfile", "module"] title = "Ansible lineinfile be damned" aliases = [
+  "lineinfile-be-damned"
+]

 +++